What is a vaginal ring?

 - If you have had sex without a condom in the seven days before missing the ring, you may need emergency contraception, or you may need to skip your next seven-day break from the ring and insert a new ring straight away.
 What you need to do depends on how many days the ring has been in for (check with your doctor, nurse or pharmacist).

 What happens if I get pregnant while I’m using a vaginal ring?

 A vaginal ring won’t harm a pregnancy.
 It is safe to continue the pregnancy (and stop using the vaginal ring) or to have an abortion.

 Can I use a vaginal ring after I’ve had a baby?

-If you are breastfeeding do not use a vaginal ring until your baby is six weeks old as it may reduce your supply of breast milk and may increase your risk of thrombosis.
-After six weeks you can use the ring but other types of contraception might be better choices.
+If you are breastfeeding, do not use a vaginal ring until your baby is 6 weeks old as it may reduce your supply of breast milk and may increase your risk of thrombosis.
+After 6 weeks you can use a vaginal ring, but other types of contraception might be better choices.

-If you are not breastfeeding you can usually start using a vaginal ring once your baby is three weeks old (check with your doctor, nurse or pharmacist).
+If you are not breastfeeding, you can usually start using a vaginal ring once your baby is 3 to 6 weeks old (check with your doctor, nurse or pharmacist).